EstiNet/EstiConsole/README.md

 ##What EstiConsole sends:

+###authed
+Acknowledges that your client has been authenticated after a hello query.

 ###curlogs [bytes]
 Sent after the client requests the logs with curlogs.
 Returns bytes containing all the logs.